Realzzz1874/ssh-manager/README.md

 # ssh-manager
-easy to use ssh by password
+easy to use ssh by password. (windows coming soon...)

 ## usage